What is Red Rock Trail System®?

 What new trails will you build in the future?

-In 2023, we released the Red Rock Action Plan, a 15-year strategic plan to develop 19-miles of new trails, ultimately creating a 36-mile loop around the Greater Birmingham Metropolitan Area.
-The plan identifies seven priority projects, that, when combined with existing Red Rock Trails, will connect the Cities of Birmingham, Fairfield, Homewood, and Irondale.
-This plan outlines the next phase of trail development for the RRTS.
+In 2023, we released the Red Rock Action Plan, a 15-year strategic plan to develop 19 miles of new trails, ultimately creating a 36-mile loop around the Greater Birmingham Metropolitan Area.
+The plan identifies seven priority projects, that, when combined with existing Red Rock Trails, will connect the Cities of Birmingham, Fairfield, Homewood, Irondale, Midfield, and Mountain Brook.
+This plan outlines the next phase of trail development for the Red Rock Trail System®.

 Recent projects include: